 When the Healthy Joint Becomes Unhealthy

 In healthy conditions, the natural joint building blocks, cartilage and synovial fluid, reduce friction and act as a shock absorber.
 The body makes these joint building blocks normally by producing glycosaminoglycans, or GAGs.
-These GAGs consist of glucosamine, chondroitin sulfate and hyaluronic acid.
-Injury, repeated stress, excess weight, poor diet, and genetic predisposition can contribute to unhealthy joints.
+These GAGs consist of glucosamine, chondroitin sulfate, and hyaluronic acid.
 In the unhealthy joint, production of these joint building blocks is impaired.
-The animal's body is unable to keep up with demand for building blocks, resulting in irritation, inflammation, pain, and decreased mobility.
+Your pet's body is unable to keep up with demand for building blocks, resulting in irritation and decreased mobility.

 Pet guardians have many options to treat unhealthy joints in their dogs and cats, but they fall primarily into two different categories.
-There are pharmaceutical or drug options and there are natural alternatives.
-Drug options include non-steroidal anti-inflammatory drugs (NSAIDs), which block the production of prostaglandins associated with pain and inflammation; COX-2 inhibitors, which target specific prostaglandins, and Aspirin/Ascriptin®, which reduces pain.
-These drugs are very good at blocking pain and decreasing inflammation.
+There are pharmaceutical (or drug) options and there are natural alternatives.
+Drug options include non-steroidal anti-inflammatory drugs (NSAIDs), which block the production of prostaglandins associated with discomfort; COX-2 inhibitors, which target specific prostaglandins, and Aspirin/Ascriptin®, which reduces discomfort.
+These drugs are very good at blocking discomfort and decreasing inflammation.
 They do not, however, add to the body’s joint lubricants or biochemical process.
-Work closely with your veterinarian when considering NSAIDs, cats do not metabolize aspirin like dogs and can be toxic, over the counter human products, such as Tylenol® cause destruction of red blood cells and should never be given to cats or dogs.
-Because of the often unacceptable side effects of NSAIDs, there has been a market shift toward natural alternatives.
+Because of the often-unacceptable side effects and inherent mechanisms of NSAIDs, many pet parents have turned towards natural alternatives.

-Natural joint support for dogs and cats, used alone or with a drug option, has benefits your pet will feel and you will see.
-The natural process supplies the body with the joint building blocks- glucosamine, chondroitin and hyaluronic acid.
+Natural joint support for dogs and cats, used alone or with a drug option, has demonstrative benefits.
+Natural solutions supply the body with the joint building blocks, like glucosamine, chondroitin, and hyaluronic acid.
 This is what the pet’s body would provide in a healthy situation.
-Complete natural alternatives also provide select ingredients such as herbs to increase circulation, decrease inflammation and slow oxidative damage allowing the body to repair and rebuild the affected joint.
-You should notice your pet moving more easily, completing walks, jumping up on the bed or into the car and being more vibrant and happy overall.
+Complete natural alternatives also provide select ingredients such as herbs to increase circulation, decrease inflammation, and slow oxidative damage.
+This allows the body to repair and rebuild the affected joint.

-If a dog or cat with unhealthy joints receives no treatment, recovery is not likely due to continuing pain, swelling and the body’s inability to produce enough of the joint building blocks.
+If a dog or cat with unhealthy joints receives no treatment, recovery is not likely due to continuing discomfort, swelling, and the body’s inability to produce enough of the joint building blocks.
 This will lead to a less comfortable and less active life for the pet.

-If a dog or cat with unhealthy joints receives an incomplete formula, containing only glucosamine and/or chondroitin sulfate or less than effective amounts of ingredients, repair of the joint is enabled but the recovery of the pet is not optimized, since these ingredients do not address the inflammation and oxidative free radicals.
+If a dog or cat with unhealthy joints receives an incomplete formula, containing only glucosamine and/or chondroitin sulfate, repair of the joint is enabled but the recovery of the pet is not optimized, since these ingredients do not address the inflammation and oxidative free radicals.